UAE Property Notebook

 Dubai MarinaAED 735kAED 1.59MAED 2.39M

 These prime locations cover the full spectrum, from high-rise apartments to sprawling villas and townhouses.
-Each one underscores just how deep the opportunity runs for foreign real estate investment in Dubai.
+Each one underscores the depth of opportunity available to foreign capital across the freehold zones.

-RERA’s job is to oversee off-plan sales and make sure buyers are never left exposed.
-Every developer must be registered with RERA before they can sell a single unit, which establishes a baseline of accountability.
-All buyer payments go into escrow accounts, and those funds only get released to the developer when specific construction milestones are hit.
-That structure keeps your money working the way it should, and it closes the door on fraud.
+RERA's role is to oversee off-plan sales and ensure buyers are never left exposed.
+Every developer must be registered with RERA before they can sell a unit.
+All buyer payments go into escrow accounts, with releases tied to construction milestones.

 RequirementDescription